Go paper-free

 Whether you’re buying a new house at 25 or 65, your lender will want to know that you can repay the mortgage in full.

-To calculate your retirement income, work out your:
+To calculate your retirement income, work out:

 When considering your application, your mortgage provider will need to see evidence of your retirement income.

-One option for retirees is an interest-only mortgage.
-With an interest-only mortgage, you pay only the monthly interest for a fixed period without paying anything off the total amount owed.
+With this mortgage, you only pay the monthly interest for a fixed period without paying anything off the total amount owed.

 The money from selling the house often goes towards paying off the mortgage.

-With certain RIO deals, you may be able to also pay off a percentage of the actual mortgage as well as the interest.
-Check with your lender to understand your options.
+With certain RIO deals, you may also be able to pay off a percentage of the actual mortgage as well as the interest.